 This is the North Tetrapylon – a four-sided monument with a gate on each side.
 It was typically placed at a crossroads.
 Jerash has two; the other marks a crossroads on the southern end of the ancient city.

-The city of Jerash was invaded by the Persians in 614 AD, which caused Jerash to decline, though it persevered through to the Umayyad period.
+The Persians invaded the city of Jerash in 614 AD, which caused Jerash to decline, though it persevered through to the Umayyad period.
 An earthquake in 749 AD, however, destroyed much of the city.

 Luckily, excavations and restorations have been fairly continuous since the 1920s, so we’re able to understand the lay of the land, as it were.
 For example, the floor plan for the Temple of Artemis:

 Artemis was the patron goddess of Jerash.
-The temple devoted to her was built on one of the highest points in the city.
+Her temple was built on one of the highest points in the city.
 Here is the Temple of Artemis as it appears today:

-After the Crusades, the area surrounding Jerash was controlled by the Mamluk sultanate.
+After the Crusades, the Mamluk sultanate controlled the area surrounding Jerash.
 But by the 16th Century, Jerash was all but abandoned.
-It was rediscovered in the 19th Century through archaeological excavations.
+Archaeological excavations rediscovered Jerash in the 19th Century.

-There is much more still to be uncovered too.
-Even as we were walking, we noticed mosaics on the ground, hiding underneath a fine layer of sand.
+Not everything has been uncovered yet, either.
+Even as we were walking, we noticed intact mosaics on the ground, hiding underneath a fine layer of sand.
+In fact, archaeologists have worked here almost continuously since the 1920s!

 Opening hours: 0800-1600 (during winter), 0800-1700 (during summer).